ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 To resolve a reference to an RO-Crate, but where `subjectOf` or `distribution` is unknown (e.g. an RO-Crate is cited from a journal article), the below approach is recommended to retrieve its [RO-Crate Metadata Document](structure#ro-crate-metadata-document-ro-crate-metadatajson):

-1. Try [Signposting] after permalink redirects, looking for `Link` headers that reference `Link rel="describedby` for a _RO-Crate Metadata Document_, or `Link rel="item"` for a distribution archive -- in either case looking for a link with `profile="https://w3id.org/ro/crate"` for example:
+1. Assuming the URI is a permanlink,  after following HTTP redirects without content negotiation, try [Signposting] to look for `Link` headers that reference `Link rel="describedby` for a _RO-Crate Metadata Document_, or `Link rel="item"` for a distribution archive -- in either case prefer a link with `profile="https://w3id.org/ro/crate"` declared.
+For example, signposting for `https://doi.org/10.48546/workflowhub.workflow.120.5` leads to the archive `https://workflowhub.eu/workflows/120/ro_crate?version=5` as:

 ```
 curl --location --head https://doi.org/10.48546/workflowhub.workflow.120.5